selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then radio button having xpath "(.*?)" should be selected Then radio button having css "(.*?)" should be selected

-To assert that radio button not selected use any of the following steps.
+To assert that radio button not selected use any of the following steps :

     Then radio button having id "(.*?)" should be unselected Then radio button having name "(.*?)" should be unselected